 Known for her beautiful tone, whimsical musicality and fine orchestral playing, Emily Hector-Hodges is in demand as an oboist and English horn soloist in professional ensembles across the United States.

 Chamber music has been a long-term fixture in her musical career.
 As a member of the Triangle Youth Philharmonic Quintet, she and her colleagues sought out a partnership with the Sister Cities organization, leading them to an international tour of the USA and France.
 In Paris and Le Touquet, France, they performed numerous community outreach programs and gave several public performances.
-Emily has been coached by revered wind players such as Barrick Stees, Franklin Cohen and Elizabeth Camus.
+Emily has been coached by revered wind players such as Barrick Stees (Former Assistant Principal Bassoon of the Cleveland Orchestra) and Franklin Cohen (Principal Clarinet Emeritus of the Cleveland Orchestra).

 Her passion for chamber music would later spark an interest in arranging pieces for small ensembles and duos.
 In October of 2019, she performed her arrangement of the second movement of Ravel’s Piano Concerto in G major for solo piano, English horn and winds with renowned pianist Elizabeth DeMio.
 Encouraged by her supervising professor and graduate oboe colleagues, she arranged Florence Price's Violin Sonata in G minor for English horn and piano that she later premiered at her first Master of Music Degree recital.
 Most recently, Emily has completed a set of transcriptions of violin works by Samuel Coleridge-Taylor for oboe and English horn.